amphybio/template-generic-MIT/README.md

 Suggestions:
 - description of repository's content and directories
 - description of the used dataset and where to obtain it if publicly available
-- instructions for cloning, installation, compilation, environment setup and ativation, etc.
+- instructions for cloning, installation, compilation, environment setup and activation, etc.
 - instructions to fully reproduce the project (published) results